Haiti: Government and politics

 The government of Haiti is a semi-presidential republic, a multiparty system wherein the president of Haiti is head of state and elected directly by popular elections held every five years.
+A president cannot serve two consecutive terms or more than two terms in total, but can be reelected for a second term after an interval.
 The prime minister of Haiti acts as head of government and is appointed by the president, chosen from the majority party in the National Assembly.
 Executive power is exercised by the president and prime minister who together constitute the government.
+The president is the nominal commander-in-chief of the Armed Forces of Haiti and the National Police.